 School of Law

-Students can design a joint degree to meet their individual interests by combining law with another master’s program in the university.
+Students can design a joint degree at the School of Law to meet their individual interests by combining law with another master’s program in the university.
 The School of Law and the participating departments work together so that a student can earn a JD and a master’s or doctoral degree in another discipline in considerably less time than needed to pursue each degree separately.
-Applicants must gain admission to each program independently and therefore might need to take separate entrance exams for example the Graduate Record Examination or the Graduate Management Admission Test, in addition to the Law School Admission Test.

 School of Medicine